-Each time the HIPPI-LE upper layer protocol (ULP) module is about to program the HIPPI subsystem's source channel to issue a connection request, it obtains the I-field for its destination from a lookup table that has been loaded into memory at startup time.
-The lookup table maps IP addresses or hostnames to HIPPI I-fields.
+Each time the HIPPI-LE module is about to program the HIPPI subsystem to issue a connection request, it obtains values for the I-field and ULA of its destination from a lookup table that has been loaded into memory at startup time.
+(The ULA is only required when the destination resides in a HIPPI-6400 (or some other technology) fabric that requires the ULA/MAC address.)
+The lookup table maps IP addresses or network connection names to HIPPI addresses.
 This table is generated (at startup time) from the hippi.imap file and can be modified in real time with the hipmap command.